Skip to main content

 • Warnings, dry-run traces, and plan-health findings

 When you click Approve, Vesanor stores immutable compiled_plan and compiled_session snapshots for that version.
-New captures do not silently rewrite the approved version.
+New captures do not silently rewrite the approved version, and the approved compiled_session becomes the runtime artifact the SDK can attach to.

 After approval, new evidence is audited against the approved snapshot.
 Vesanor raises targeted pending_review findings such as: